Howard Wolowitz: Work

 On another occasion, Howard worked on a "zero-gravity human-waste disposal system" (essentially a space toilet), that was deployed in the International Space Station.
 He later realized the equipment had a structural weakness (the toilet would backfire after 10 flushes) and again sought the help of his friends to correct it.
 The solution proved unsuccessful and an incident on the station ensued (Raj referred to this as the "zero-gravity human-waste distribution system").
 The end of the episode showed the ISS astronauts leaving the station for an "unscheduled" space walk.
 This leads to Sheldon describing his work as being a "space plumber".

 Howard likely has the most hands-on and mechanical aptitude of the four: being the engineer among his physicist friends, he assumes the role of leader for small hands-on projects.
 He was the primary force behind "M.O.N.T.E"., a killer robot designed to enter a robot fighting competition.
-The robot was destroyed by Barry Kripke's own robot, the "Kripke Krippler", in an unofficial match before the start of competition.
+The robot was destroyed by Barry Kripke's own robot, the "Kripke Krippler", in an unofficial match before the start of the competition.

 In the season 4 premiere, Howard developed a robotic arm for the International Space Station.
 Realizing how much it felt like an actual arm, he used the arm for masturbation, only to get the arm stuck on his penis.
-He called Leonard and Raj, but neither was willing to get too "hands on" and help free him from the arm's grip.
-He was afraid to use the computer controlling the arm as it thought it was holding a screwdriver and would start twisting if he un-paused the program.
+He called Leonard and Raj, but neither was willing to get too "hands-on" and help free him from the arm's grip.
+He was afraid to use the computer controlling the arm as it thought it was holding a screwdriver and would start twisting if he restarted the program.
 Eventually, Leonard and Raj took Howard to the hospital, where the attending nurse went against Howard's fears and turned off the computer, freeing Howard.
 The episode's tag scene implied that Howard tried to use the arm to pleasure himself again and ended up in the same predicament.